Research Overview: Uncovering Hidden Monsters

 A cold quasar is a very active supermassive black hole whose host galaxy still has a lot of cold gas in it.
 The quasar itself is blue, unobscured, and X-ray luminous.
 The host galaxy is only seen in the IR.
 These are some of the rarest quasars, comprising a mere 4% of the unobscured, quasar population.

-Image from Kirkpatrick et al. (2019, submitted) and the DECal Legacy Surveys.Learn More
+Image from Kirkpatrick et al. (2020) and the DECal Legacy Surveys.Learn More

 Dusty Galaxy Templates